See MapTrack in action

 5. Improve Accountability Across Teams

-Check-in/check-out workflows ensure technicians are responsible for equipment they use.
+Check-in/check-out workflows ensure that technicians are responsible for the equipment they use, improving accountability and safety.

 Helps With